DaRealFreak/watcher-go/README.md

 To see what accounts, items and modules are available you can add following sub commands to the list command
 ```
 Available Commands:
-  all         displays accounts and items in the database
+  all         displays modules, accounts and items in the database
   accounts    displays all accounts
   items       displays all items
   modules     shows all registered modules